grafkendo/myLocal/README.md

 - Run `vagrant up`

 <a name="installation-manual"></a>

+# **Caching**
+Why is caching turned on in a development environment?
+We've ran in to a couple of issues where you don't realize that caching will affect new features.
+Caching is turned on by default through our NGINX configuration.
+However, below are examples of items **NOT** cached.

+## **Bypassed**
+The following are not cache:
+- Dashboard `/wp-admin/`
+- POST requests
+- Requests with query parameters
+- Logged in users
+- WP API requests - `|/wp-json/`
+- Sitemaps - `sitemap(_index)?.xml`
+- xmlrpc.php

+## **Cached**
+The following are cached if page is not in bypass list above:
+- Resources (.js, .css)
+- RSS and Atom feeds
+- Media (jpg, jpeg, gif, png, ico, cur, gz, svg, mp4, ogg, ogv, webm, htc)
+- Webfonts (ttf, ttc, otf, eot, woff, woff2)

 # **SSL**
 In order to get your local SSL certifcate working, we've included the required certificate for you to add to your local machine or your browser.
 We have instructions below to get this working on Chrome & Firefox.